Edward P. Doherty: Pursuit and capture of John Wilkes Booth

 On April 24, 1865, 10 days after the assassination of Abraham Lincoln, Acting Assistant Adjunct General A. R. Sewell sent an order to the Commander of the 16th New York Cavalry, Captain Joseph Schneider, to assign a reliable and discreet commissioned officer with 25 men to report to Colonel L. C. Baker at once.
-Captain Schneider then chose Lieutenant Edward Doherty to lead the group and Doherty reported to Colonel Lafayette C. Baker, Agent of the Department of War.
+Captain Schneider chose Lieutenant Edward Doherty to lead the group and Doherty reported to Colonel Lafayette C. Baker, Agent of the Department of War.

 Doherty and his men were to hunt down John Wilkes Booth and any co-conspirators.
 Two days later, the men of the 16th NY Cavalry Regiment, accompanied by two detectives of the intelligence service, Luther Baker, cousin of Lafayette C. Baker, and Everton J. Conger, caught up with Booth and his accomplice David E. Herold in a tobacco barn near Port Royal, Virginia, owned by Richard H. Garrett.
-With the barn surrounded, Doherty called upon Booth to surrender, but Booth refused and threatened to shoot anyone who entered.
+With the barn surrounded, Doherty called upon Booth to surrender.
+Booth refused and threatened to shoot anyone who entered.

 His accomplice relented and as he surrendered to Doherty, Sergeant Boston Corbett fatally shot Booth through a crack in the side of the barn as the assassin had been aiming to fire at Doherty or Herold.
 Doherty stated that "the bullet struck Booth in the back of the head, about an inch below the spot where his shot had entered the head of Mr. Lincoln."
 Booth's spinal cord was severed, and he died two hours later.
-Doherty and the men of his regiment returned to Washington, DC, on April 27, 1865 with Booth's body.
+Doherty and the men of his regiment returned to Washington, D.C., on April 27, 1865, with Booth's body.

 Later military career after

-For his service in the capture of Abraham Lincoln's assassin, Doherty was promoted to captain and was given a $5,250 reward, but he remained in the cavalry.
-The 16th New York Cavalry was merged with the 13th New York Cavalry to form the 3rd Regiment New York Provisional Cavalry on June 23, 1865, which was then mustered out on September 21, 1865.
-Seven months later, Doherty joined the regular cavalry and was assigned to the 5th Regular Cavalry as a Second Lieutenant on April 19, 1866.
-He was promoted to First Lieutenant on March 1, 1867 in the 1st Cavalry and remained in the regular army until mustering out on December 27, 1870.
+For his service in the capture of Abraham Lincoln's assassin, Doherty was promoted to captain and was given a $5,250 reward.
+He remained in the cavalry.
+The 16th New York Cavalry was merged with the 13th New York Cavalry to form the 3rd Regiment New York Provisional Cavalry on June 23, 1865, which was mustered out on September 21, 1865.

+Seven months later, Doherty joined the regular cavalry.
+He was assigned to the 5th Regular Cavalry as a Second Lieutenant on April 19, 1866.
+He was promoted to First Lieutenant on March 1, 1867, in the 1st Cavalry.
+He remained in the regular army until mustering out on December 27, 1870.

 During his last years in the military, he served some time under General George Meade as Inspector General of the Department of Georgia, which had been created by the military in 1865 as part of the Third Military District during the postwar Reconstruction period.